AdobeDocs/campaign-web-learn.en/help/get-started/explore-the-web-ui.md

 thumbnail: 3427278.jpeg
 ---

-# Explore the Campaign v8 Web interface
+# Explore the Campaign Web User Interface

-Learn how to navigate the Campaign v8 Web interface.
+Learn how to access and navigate the Campaign Web User Interface and how to customize the inventory lists.
+Discover the AI powered Knowledge Assistant.

 >[!VIDEO](https://video.tv.adobe.com/v/3427278/?learn=on)